mauvaisetroupe/ea-design-it/docs/jhipster/jhipster.md

----
-title: "JHipster"
-layout: page
-permalink: /jhipster/
-nav_order: 6
----
-# EADesignIt & JHipster
+# EADesignIt

-This application was generated using JHipster 7.6.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.6.0](https://www.jhipster.tech/documentation-archive/v7.6.0).
+This application was generated using JHipster 7.9.4, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.9.4](https://www.jhipster.tech/documentation-archive/v7.9.4).

 ## Project Structure

 Node is required for generation and recommended for development. `package.json` is always generated for a better development experience with prettier, commit hooks, scripts and so on.

-In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husk, and others that are well known and you can find references in the web.
+In the project root, JHipster generates configuration files for tools like git, prettier, eslint, husky, and others that are well known and you can find references in the web.

 `/src/*` structure follows default Java structure.